mattermost/docs/source/configure/calls-deployment.rst

 .. note::
   If deploying the service in a Kubernetes cluster, refer to the later section on `Helm charts <#helm-charts>`__.

-Once the ``calls-offloader`` service is running, recordings should be explicitly enabled through the :ref:`Enable call recordings <plugins-configuration-settings:enable call recordings (beta)>` config setting and the service's URL should be configured using :ref:`Job service URL <plugins-configuration-settings:job service url>`.
+Once the ``calls-offloader`` service is running, recordings should be explicitly enabled through the :ref:`Enable call recordings <configure/plugins-configuration-settings:enable call recordings (beta)>` config setting and the service's URL should be configured using :ref:`Job service URL <configure/plugins-configuration-settings:job service url>`.

-Call transcriptions can be enabled through the :ref:`Enable call transcriptions <plugins-configuration-settings:enable call transcriptions (experimental)>` config setting.
+Call transcriptions can be enabled through the :ref:`Enable call transcriptions <configure/plugins-configuration-settings:enable call transcriptions (experimental)>` config setting.

 .. note::
   The call transcriptions functionality is available starting in Calls version v0.22.0